The Grover Series: A Mystical Journey Through Trauma and Awakening

 “Gotcha this time, lil’ girl!
 Ain’t no gettin’ away!”

-Fisherman Sinker Parrish tears into his innocent daughter, Lola, finishing off the rape he started years before.
+Fisherman Sinker Parrish tears into his innocent daughter, Lola, finishing off the rape he toyed with for years.

-Lola is a pure being, an intuitive, a crystal child some might say.
+Lola is a pure being, an intuitive, a symbol of innocence violated.
 Introverted, she suffers from PTSD and when threatened, psychological dissociation.
 Dissociation is her way of escape from the storms of her life.
-Diving deep into the internal realm of her soul, she is soothed by angels.
+Diving deep into the internal regions of her soul, she is soothed by angels.
 When she flees the desolate marshlands of Louisiana to New Orleans, she learns that she is pregnant with her father’s child.
 Despite the horrific manner of its conception, the growing presence within her body makes her glow with uncommon radiance.
-Lola’s landlords, their priest, her obstetrician and a psychic are drawn to her mystical quality.
+Lola’s landlords, their priest, her obstetrician and a psychic named Truman are drawn to her mystical quality.
 Dr. Luc Fontainebleau delivers her angel in the flesh, Grover, a “keeper of the flame”, to the world.

 The Bubble Rule